shanxue-w/ANI/README.md

   ANI for the Morris--Lecar neuron model.

 - **Kan**
-  ANI for the multi-tropical predator--prey ODE system.
+  ANI for the multi-trophic predator--prey ODE system.

 - **Euler**
   ANI for the one-dimensional compressible Euler equations.